 3. Alexis de Tocqueville Dictum

 Realising the weaknesses of the economy, the old guards of the Soviet Union, in 1985, brought a young, experienced, competent Mikhail Gorbachev to run the country.
 He tried to introduce fundamental structural reforms in the economy, polity, and society simultaneously.
 He curtailed the draconian powers of the dreaded KGB, removed unnecessary press restrictions, introduced a kind of democracy, and tried to streamline the cumbersome government bureaucracy.
 However, he failed to assess the powers of the status quo, the enormity of the task, and most importantly, resistance by the conservative establishment.
-It was a classical example of Tocqueville Dictum- the fatal moment, identified by the 19th-century French political philosopher Alexis de Tocqueville when a decaying regime tries to reform — and disintegrates.
+It was a classical example of Tocqueville Dictum- the fatal moment, identified by the 19th-century French political philosopher Alexis de Tocqueville when a decaying regime tries to reform — and disintegrate.

 4. Empire Theory

 This is my favourite.
 The Soviet Union was an empire, trying to exist in an age that was not an age of empires.
 It had 100 distinct nationalities and nations under its fold (sack of potatoes-Churchill) all aspiring for independent nation-states of their own that it was not possible to suppress.
 Gorbachev’s decision to loosen the soviet yoke on the countries of Eastern Europe created an independent, democratic momentum that led to the collapse of the Berlin Wall in November 1989.
 Gorbachev agreed to German reunification and acquiesced when a newly reunited Germany joined NATO.
-Afterward, it was unstoppable; the overthrow of Communist rule throughout Eastern Europe followed.
+Afterwards, it was unstoppable; the Afterwards of Communist rule throughout Eastern Europe followed.
 In January 1991, violence erupted in Lithuania and Latvia.
 Soviet tanks intervened to halt the democratic uprisings but failed.
 Strange the Soviet Union survived till December.

 5. Imperial Overreach Theory

 Paul Kennedy in his book about the reasons for the fall of the great powers maintains that the great powers start declining when they overstretch themselves.
-It fits perfectly in this case; the USSR had stretched itself too much but did not have the luxury of having a currency like a dollar which could give it liberty to print it with the impunity to cover the costs of this imperial burden.
+It fits perfectly in this case; the USSR had stretched itself too much but did not have the luxury of having a currency like a dollar which could give it liberty to print it with the impunity to cover the costs of the imperial burden.

 6. Erosion of Instrumental Legitimacy

 Gorbachev failed to modernize the Soviet system because he was unable to implement a complete overhaul in the face of resistance from entrenched vested interests.
 For example, when he tried to stop the production and sale of alcohol, those befitting from the system just went underground.
 He began leasing state-owned land to farmers and cut state spending on the military but failed miserably to achieve the efficiency gains he was hoping for.
-His failure to fulfill the promises that his reforms would drastically improve living conditions alienated citizens and lost even the sentimental legitimacy he had enjoyed when he was selected by the old guards to reform the system.
+His failure to fulfil the promises that his reforms would drastically improve living conditions alienated citizens and lost even the sentimental legitimacy he had enjoyed when he was selected by the old guards to reform the system.

 7. China’s Role in the downfall of the USSR